Timotej979/Luxonis-challenge/README.md

 # Luxonis-challenge

-Luxonis challenge for building a simple webpage scraper with its own webpage for https://www.sreality.cz/.
+Luxonis challenge for building a simple webpage scraper with its own webpage running on http://127.0.0.1:8080/ for scraping from the https://www.sreality.cz/.

 ![dashboard.png](./docs/assests/dashboard.png)